densechen/AReLU/README.md

 This repository is the implementation of paper [AReLU: Attention-based-Rectified-Linear-Unit](https://arxiv.org/pdf/2006.13858.pdf).

-**This project is friendly to newcomers of PyTorch.** You can design and compare different activation functions under different learning task.
+**This project is friendly to newcomers of PyTorch.** You can design and compare different activation functions under different learning tasks.

 ## <h2 id="2">2.
 Install</h2>